 - Any party receiving information pursuant to these regulations concerning the disclosure of a suspected infraction will observe secrecy in this respect vis-a-vis third parties, unless he is authorised or obliged under these regulations or under or pursuant to the law to provide that information to a third party.
 In that case, the whistle-blower will be advised and/or informed accordingly without delay.

-- An employee who has reported a suspected infraction in good faith in accordance with these regulations will not be penalised in any way as a result of such disclosure.
-Reprisals against employees as a result of an honest disclosure shall be regarded as a serious violation of these regulations, in which case appropriate action will be taken to protect the whistle-blower’s position under employment law and to sanction those responsible for the reprisals.
-An employee who considers to be penalised in response to making a disclosure are requested to report this as quickly as possible to his/her coach or Circle Lead (in case the employee feels comfortable to do so) and/or the external confidential adviser.
+- An employee or stakeholder who has reported a suspected infraction in good faith in accordance with these regulations will not be penalised in any way as a result of such disclosure.
+Reprisals against employees as a result of an honest disclosure shall be regarded as a serious violation of these regulations, in which case appropriate action will be taken to protect the whistle-blower’s position (under employment law) and to sanction those responsible for the reprisals.
+A whistle-blower who considers to be penalised in response to making a disclosure is requested to report this as quickly as possible to his/her coach or Circle Lead (in case the whistle-blower feels comfortable to do so) and/or the external confidential adviser.

 7. Selection, appointment and remuneration of the external confidential adviser

-The Managing Director and the chair of the employee representative body will jointly draw up a profile of the external confidential adviser specifying the requirements the latter must satisfy.
-The appointment interviews with the potential confidential adviser externally shall be conducted by the Managing Director and the chair of the Supervisory Board in consultation with the employee representative body (i.e. PVT; personeelsvertegenwoordiging).
+The Managing Director and the chair of the employee representative body (ERB) will jointly draw up a profile of the external confidential adviser specifying the requirements the latter must satisfy.
+The appointment interviews with the potential external confidential adviser shall be conducted by the Managing Director and the chair of the Supervisory Board in consultation with the ERB.

 The appointed external confidential adviser shall be independent of Simavi in all respects.
 He/she shall not be in any way dependent on the payments that he/she receives for exercising the position of external confidential adviser.
 Any expense payment to be made to the external confidential adviser will be determined by the Supervisory Board.